oneapi-src/level-zero-spec/scripts/core/INTRO.rst

 Each API function must document details on the multithreading requirements for that call.

-The primary usage-models enabled by these rules is:
+The primary usage-model enabled by these rules is:

 - multiple, simultaneous threads may operate on independent driver objects with no implicit thread-locks
 - driver object handles may be passed between and used by multiple threads with no implicit thread-locks